TransbankDevelopers/transbank-sdk-php-onepay-example/README.md

-### Transbank OnePay PHP SDK example project
+### Transbank SDK for PHP example project

-The following is a simple ecommerce that uses the Transbank OnePay PHP SDK, showing examples of how to create a Transaction, Committing it (confirm it so it's actually paid) and reversing it (nulling it) using the OnePay PHP SDK.
+The following is a simple ecommerce that uses the Transbank SDK for PHP, showing examples of how to create a Transaction, Committing it (confirm it so it's actually paid) and reversing it (nulling it) using Onepay.

 To run this project you need to have Docker and `docker-compose` installed on your machine.